awsdocs/amazon-application-discovery-user-guide/doc_source/working-with-data-athena.md

        ON inbound_connections_results0.destination_ip = hip2.ip_address
    ```

-#### Identify Running Software From Port Number<a name="pq-identify-software"></a>
+#### Identify running software from port number<a name="pq-identify-software"></a>

 This query identifies the running software based on port numbers\.

 Before running this query, if you have not already done so, you must create the `iana_service_ports_import` table that contains the IANA port registry database downloaded from IANA\.
-For information about how to create this table, see [Creating the IANA Port Registry Import Table](#pq-create-iana-import-table)\.
+For information about how to create this table, see [Creating the IANA port registry import table](#pq-create-iana-import-table)\.

 Run the following query to identify the running software based on port numbers\.